 |North American Insects and Spiders / Tree Encyclopedia|

-Explore over 5,000 close-up pictures of live, wild insects and spiders.
+Explore over 5,000 macro photographs of live, wild insects and spiders.

 Our tree encyclopedia offers diagnostic photos for over 450 tree species.